CycloneDX/guides/SBOM/en/0x30-Use_Cases.md

 countries or containing encryption technology, and take appropriate measures to ensure compliance.

 ## Procurement
 Purchasing of software and IT assets can be enhanced with bill of materials.
-Model contact language that would require BOMs for all new procurements and renewals of deployable software and any IT asset containing software should be considered.
+Model contract language that would require BOMs for all new procurements and renewals of deployable software and any IT asset containing software should be considered.
 Sourcing may then strategically favor vendors who provide BOMs or further negotiate costs with vendors that don't.
 Procurement processes can be enhanced to request BOMs from vendors, which may then be consumed by the procurement